More about: Lisbon in 1 Day: everything you need to know

 Admire Lisbon Cathedral

-Of all the monuments in the Alfama district, there is one that stands out above the rest and is well worth taking the time to visit.
+Of all the monuments in the Alfama district, there is one that stands out above the rest and is worth stopping to visit at a more leisurely pace.
 This is Lisbon Cathedral, known as the Sé Cathedral.

-Take the Santa Justa Elevator and discover Rua Augusta
+Take the Santa Justa Lift and discover Rua Augusta

-After visiting the Cathedral, head to Lisbon's historic centre.
-There is a lot to see here, but make sure you visit one of the city's most famous landmarks, the Santa Justa Elevator.
-Located on the street of the same name, about 20 minutes from the Cathedral, this unique elevator connects the Baixa Pombalina and Chiado neighbourhoods.
-It is 45 metres high, offering great views of the centre of Lisbon.
+After visiting the Cathedral, head to the historic centre of Lisbon.
+There is a lot to see here, but prioritise one of the city's most famous landmarks, the Santa Justa Lift.
+Located on the street of the same name, about 20 minutes from the Cathedral, this unique lift connects the neighbourhoods of Baixa Pombalina and Chiado.
+It is 45 metres high, which also allows for good views of the centre of Lisbon.

-If you have time, near this spot you will find the ruins of the Convento do Carmo and the Praça do Pedro IV, two places that are worth visiting, but only if time allows.
-Right next door is Rua Augusta, the main artery of the Baixa district in the heart of Lisbon.
+If you have time, near this point you will find the ruins of the Convento do Carmo and Praça de D. Pedro IV, two places that are worth visiting, but only if time allows.
+Right next door is Rua Augusta, the main artery of the Baixa neighbourhood in the heart of Lisbon.
 It is a long pedestrian street lined with countless shops and restaurants.

 Stop for lunch